jbejjani2022/HTHS.hacks-project/README.md

 # HTHS.hacks-project
-A tool for scanning a medical record and recommending treatment **LIMITED FOR HTHS PROJECT**
+A tool for scanning a medical record and recommending treatment (limited for HTHS project).

 This tool was created by Andrew Boyer, Heidi Jiang, and Joey Bejjani.